David Berkowitz: Satanic cult accomplice claims

-Among Berkowitz' alleged unnamed associates was a female cult member who he claims fired the gun at Denaro and Keenan; Berkowitz attributed their survival to the alleged accomplice's unfamiliarity with the powerful recoil of a .44 Bulldog.
+Among Berkowitz's alleged unnamed associates was a female cult member who he claims fired the gun at Denaro and Keenan; Berkowitz attributed their survival to the alleged accomplice's unfamiliarity with the powerful recoil of a .44 Bulldog.
 He declared that "at least five" cult members were at the scene of the Freund–Diel shooting, but the actual shooter was a prominent cult associate who had been brought in from outside New York with an unspecified motive—a cult member whom he identified only by his nickname, "Manson II".
 Another unnamed person was the gunman in the Moskowitz–Violante case, a male cult member who had arrived from North Dakota for the occasion, also without explanation.

 Berkowitz did name two of the cult members: John and Michael Carr.
 The two men were sons of the dog-owner Sam Carr, and they lived on nearby Warburton Avenue.
 Both of these other "sons of Sam" were long dead: John Carr had been killed in a shooting judged a suicide in North Dakota during 1978, and Michael Carr had been in a fatal car accident in 1979.
 Berkowitz claimed that the perpetrator of the DeMasi–Lomino shooting was John, and he added that a Yonkers police officer, also a cult member, was involved in this crime.
 He claimed that Michael fired the shots at Lupo and Placido.
-Author Maurice Terry wrote that Michael was an active member of the Church of Scientology; at the time of Berkowitz' arrest, he had been in possession of a list of telephone numbers, including the number for the Fort Harrison Hotel, the church's spiritual headquarters in Clearwater, Florida.
+Author Maurice Terry wrote that Michael was an active member of the Church of Scientology and noted that Berkowitz at the time of his arrest had been in possession of a list of telephone numbers, including the number for the Fort Harrison Hotel, the church's spiritual headquarters in Clearwater, Florida.
+In a video interview posted in 2016, Berkowitz said he had been influenced by reading literature from the Process Church of the Final Judgment.